-This survey aims to provide a comprehensive overview of LLM applications in cybersecurity.
-We seek to address three key questions: \begin{itemize} \item RQ1: How to construct cyber security-oriented domain LLMs? \item RQ2: What are the potential applications of LLMs in cybersecurity? \item RQ3: What are the existing challenges and further research directions about the application of LLMs in cybersecurity? \end{itemize}
+This survey aims to provide a comprehensive overview of the application of LLM in cybersecurity.
+We seek to address three key questions: \begin{itemize} \item RQ1: How to construct cybersecurity-oriented domain LLMs? \item RQ2: What are the potential applications of LLMs in cybersecurity? \item RQ3: What are the challenge and further research for the application of LLMs in cybersecurity? \end{itemize}

-By exploring these questions, we aim to bridge the gap between the advancements in LLMs and their potential impact on enhancing cybersecurity practices.
-We will delve into the various cybersecurity tasks and applications where LLMs have shown promise, such as vulnerability detection, secure code generation, program repair, binary analysis, operational management, threat intelligence, anonymity detection, and LLM-assisted offensive security, as shown in Table \ref{table:content}.
+By exploring these questions, we aim to bridge the gap between the advancement in LLMs and its potential impact on enhancing cybersecurity practices.
+We will delve into various cybersecurity tasks and applications to which LLMs are applicable, including vulnerability detection, secure code generation, program repair, binary, IT operations, threat intelligence, anomaly detection, and LLM-assisted attack, as shown in Table \ref{table:content}.